jmsmkn/argjam.com/content/about-the-party/_index.md

 ## RSVP

-**[R.S.V.P. online](/rsvp) (for you and your guest) by 1 May 2018.** We’ll also be taking note of food allergies, and we’ll try to build the food truck menu around them.
+**[R.S.V.P. online](/rsvp) (for you and your guest) by 1 June 2018.** We’ll also be taking note of food allergies, and we’ll try to build the food truck menu around them.